 If you need to cold call someone, make sure your introduction follows these three important rules: you are respectful of their time, you have an estimate of how much time you need, and you offer an opportunity to set a meeting at their convenience.

 If you are asking the right person for help, they are probably busy, so make it as easy as possible for them to say yes.
-If you send an email or leave a voicemail and do not get an immediate response, wait a day.
+If you send an email or leave a voicemail and do not get an immediate response, wait a few days.
 Remember that your emergency is not another attorney’s emergency.

 Step 3: Respect Their Advice